Glenas7/schooltools/PRODUCTION_SETUP_GUIDE.md

 ### **Check if Setup is Working:**

 1. **Service Role Key Status**:
-   - Superadmins will see a green checkmark in the "Automated Export Configuration" section
+   - System is configured once by app creator
-   - Admins will see automated export options enabled
+   - All admins can use automated export options immediately

 2. **Test Manual Export**:
    - Configure a Google Sheet URL